top of page

 Unfortunately no. Showing is a very costly and time consuming event however getting judge's opinions on your cats and being able to do a side by side comparison of other competing Devons is a very important part to preserving the breed.

-Any other questions, feel free to contact me!
+Please feel free to contact me!
 I love chatting about Devons.

 bottom of page